top of page

 Handling Stress in the Second Part of the Cycle

 Now, onto stress.
 I've already mentioned stress, but I want to expand on it because stress can cause irregular periods.
 Stress can be particularly hard to handle in the second part of the cycle due to the hormonal changes you experience.
-Therefore, relaxing as much as possible is crucial because stress interferes with progesterone levels.
+Therefore, relaxing as much as possible is crucial because stress interferes with your progesterone levels.

 • Look at your to-do list and reschedule or cross off non-essential tasks.

 • Reduce screen time by using phones, computers, tablets, and laptops less.
 It can be difficult, especially if you work online, but screens and technology are stressors!
-In his wonderful book ‘Digital Minimalism: Choosing a Focused Life in a Noisy World’ Cal Newport says: “Simply put, humans are not wired to be constantly wired,” and he's absolutely right!
+In his excellent book ‘Digital Minimalism: Choosing a Focused Life in a Noisy World’ Cal Newport says: “Simply put, humans are not wired to be constantly wired,” and he's absolutely right!

 • Consider stress-reducing lifestyle changes, such as scheduling regular relaxation periods.
 Treat yourself to a full-body massage, acupuncture, or reflexology sessions.
 Go on, you deserve it!

 • Go dancing!
-It doesn’t matter if you have two left feet; get up and dance!
+It doesn’t matter if you have two left feet; just get up and dance!
 Dancing is a fantastic way to relieve stress.

 • Keep your pelvis warm, and aim for eight hours of sleep each night.